In the following list, we collect frequently asked questions (FAQ) with respective questions (Q) and answers (A).

 A: Yes, of course.
 Every site may participate in every Sub-Challenge and the five upload trials are per Sub-Challenge.
 In how many Sub-Challenges one site participates is decided at the moment you submit your paper by the results you include.
 Please send an additional e-mail to the organisers to indicate which Sub-Challenges you participate in for us to know.

 - Q: Do I have to submit a paper in order to participate?

-A: Yes, the submission and acceptance of a paper is mandatory.
+A: Yes, the submission of a paper is mandatory.
 Please make sure to select the special event during the submission procedure as first option.
-The prizes will be awarded during INTERSPEECH.
+The prizes will be awarded during ACM Multimedia.